 Scan your PC for malware

-What if every solution fails and you computer keeps freezing?
+What if every solution fails and your computer keeps freezing?

-By using products such as Revo Uninstaller Pro 4, CrystalDiskInfo, Malwarebytes or any other diagnostics tool can bring you closer to a solution to why your computer freezes.
+Using products such as Revo Uninstaller Pro, CrystalDiskInfo, Malwarebytes or any other diagnostics tool can bring you closer to a solution to why your computer freezes.

 If you can’t solve your computer freeze issues, you are probably facing a hardware problem that is not so easy to fix.
 If your PC is still under warranty, contact the manufacturer to solve the issue and repair your computer.
 If some of your hardware components are failing after their tests, they will probably replace them for free.